arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 </p>

 We have experimented for some time with an Event Sourcing in our projects.
-This is why we released free HTTP [connector](https://github.com/arkency/http_eventstore) to the Greg’s Event Store written in Ruby.
+This is why we released a free HTTP [connector](https://github.com/arkency/http_eventstore) to the Greg’s Event Store written in Ruby.
-On the basis of an earlier experiences from the one of our projects we decided to create own implementation of an Event Store.
+On the basis of earlier experiences from the one of our projects we decided to create own implementation of an Event Store.
-I would like to announce the first release of [Rails Event Store](https://rubygems.org/gems/rails_event_store) gem.
+I would like to announce the first release of the [Rails Event Store](https://rubygems.org/gems/rails_event_store) gem.

 <!-- more -->

 ## Usage

-If you already have `rails_event_store` gem in your Gemfile then you have to create table in your database.
+If you already have the `rails_event_store` gem in your Gemfile then you have to create a table in your database.
 To do this you have to run the provided task.
 This will generate an activerecord migration.

 ```
 #!ruby